• Skip to primary navigation

 Gluten-free and easily made vegan

 This is another nutrition-packed salad with fabulous seasonal kale, cabbage, and blood oranges.
-Any oranges will be fine in this salad, and just swap out the honey for maple syrup for the ginger citrus tahini dressing to make it vegan.
+Any oranges will be fine in this salad, and just swap out the honey for maple syrup in the ginger citrus tahini dressing to make it vegan.

 🍄 Mushroom Salads